protonyx/labtronyx/doc/installation.rst

 Installing Labtronyx
 ^^^^^^^^^^^^^^^^^^^^

-For Windows computers, Labtronyx is installed by running the setup file.
+For Windows computers, Labtronyx is installed by running the setup file included in the downloaded zip archive.

-TODO: Add more instructions here

 Mac OSX
 -------